mit-rss/final_challenge2024/README.md

 - How should the speed of your car be adjusted as you detect a stop sign, decide it is close enough, and turn corners?
 - The stop sign detector is good, but not perfect.
 How might you account for this for robust city navigation?

-As always, your safety controller should be turned on for this portion of the Final Challenge as well, although the city will not damage the car should you collide with anything.
+As always, your safety controller should be turned on for this portion of the Final Challenge as well.

 ### Race Day!